archivecoderzero/unit-4-game/README.md

 > plays a unique sound when the a crate is opened for the first time each round .

 > added a game mechanic for each gem , the GREEN Gem has low range , and a constant , the RED Gem has a high range and a constant, the BLUE Gem has a high initial range but low random subsequent range, while the YELLOW Gem has high range and random subsequent range.

+### Feel free to improve this framework fellow magicians and stuff :)